rbisdorff/Digraph3/docSphinx/tutorial.rst

     *Figure* 14: Transitive orientation of the default permutation graph

 The dual of a permutation graph is *again* a permutation graph and as such also transitively orientable.
-Now, a given graph *g* is a permutation graph **if and only if** both *g* and its dual *gdual = -g* are transitively orientable.
+Now, a given graph *g* is a permutation graph **if and only if** both *g* and *gdual = -g* are transitively orientable.

 >>> gdual = -g
 >>> dgdual = gdual.transitiveOrientation()